An easy and simple product guide to blogging resources and products that have helped me get set up and look like a pro.

 - I bought a domain and hosting from WordPress.com.
 You can purchase a domain anywhere for a few dollars.
 Do NOT purchase a domain from WordPress, because it’s about $20.
 You will still be able to use WordPress plugins when you purchase a domain and hosting elsewhere.

-- Apparently the (noticeable) difference between the two is that .com pretty much walks you through setting up and makes some things easier whereas the .org requires you to build.
+- Apparently the (noticeable) difference between the two is that “.com” pretty much walks you through setting up and makes some things easier whereas “.org” requires you to build from scratch.
 Pinch of Yum explains it much better.

 - Go to Pinch of Yum’s How to Start a Food Blog page and they walk you through 3 easy steps to set up on a very inexpensive host server (not WordPress).

 This will be the easiest out of everything!
-It doesn’t matter what your blog is about, you NEED to have a Facebook page, Instagram account and Pinterest page.
+It doesn’t matter what your blog is about, you NEED to have a Facebook page, Instagram account and Pinterest account.

 Facebook pages are super easy to set up and take no time.
 Make sure you opt in for business insights.
-Throw up a couple of photos, invite your friends and tell them to invite their friends.
+Throw up a couple of photos and invite your friends and tell them to invite their friends.
 Facebook is a place for community, so whatever your niche is, you and others interested will be able to interact with one another there.
-It’s a place where people hang out and linger.
-Here you can expand on issues and be long wined at times.
+It’s a place where people hang out and linger, so it’s there that you can expand on issues and be long wined at times.

 Instagram is a bit different.
 It’s a place where you have a split second to catch someone’s attention.
-It’s also a place where you can express your brand and yourself, if the two are separate.
+It’s also a place where you can express your brand and yourself.
 But IG is useful to gain a following of people that wouldn’t otherwise know about you through the usage of hashtags.
 So make sure you sign up for the business account (it’s free) so you can have insight as to who is viewing your profile.

 Last is Pinterest.
 It’s a place where people go when they intend to take action.
 Someone finds your easy 10 minute dinner and pins it, then it gets repinned by a few others and suddenly it’s been viewed by thousands and has driven that traffic to your site.

 I started out using my iPhone 6s+ and completely forgot that there are attachable lenses to improve the camera.
 I never bought one, but you can search for one on Amazon.
-Also buy a tripod, because your arms just aren’t steady enough.
-I haven’t used this tripod but I recommend it because it’s flexible.
-The one I used was hard plastic and cracked very easily.
+Also buy a phone tripod like this one because your wiggle and can cause a blurry picture.

-I use the Canon Rebel T7i because it was recommended to me by my knowledgeable photography friend.
+I use a Canon Rebel T7i because it was recommended by my knowledgeable photography friend.
 The entire Rebel series is known as great introductory DSLR cameras for beginners.
 However, looking at the differences between the T6i and T7i, I should’ve saved the money and bought the T6i.
 The differences aren’t notable enough to justify getting the latest version, unless that’s your thing.
 Everything I do now can be accomplished with the T6i.
 The ONE thing I will say is that you can buy a remote control for the T6i, but the T7i doesn’t have a compatible remote because the remote is in the Canon smartphone app.
-You can click here to view the differences.
+You can Google the differences.

 I avoided buying a camera bundle because I thought I wouldn’t need all of the things that came in it, and guess what…I ended up buying all of the items, separately.
-So here I’ve linked a bundle for both the T6i and T7i.
+So these links are for great-value bundles for the T6i and T7i.
 The T7i bundle shows that it comes with a bluetooth remote, but remember that it isn’t programmed for that and will not work.

-These are an absolute must have in my opinion, but that also means purchasing Adobe Creative Cloud.
+These are an absolute must have in my opinion because they allow you to see the photo as if it was already finish.
 This cable connects your camera to your computer for a live view so you have better insight to what your final product will look like.
 I was amazed the first time I did this.
 It made such a difference!
 I didn’t need to take as many photos as before.
 The shoot was a breeze and better quality!

 I did natural lighting outside for 7 months, but after swatting flies and neighborhood cats and waiting for the clouds to pass I couldn’t take it anymore.
 I had to buy lighting and knew it would be expensive.
-Then I saw the set below.
-I only use one light and use a reflector, but the other light is there as a back up.rel=”nofollow”
+Then I got this set.
+I only used one light and used a reflector, but the other light was there as a back up.

-Go to WalMart or Hobby Lobby and buy a white poster board.
-It’s best to get one that doesn’t bend so it’s easier on yourself while shooting.
+Go to Michael’s or Hobby Lobby and buy a white poster board.
+It’s best to get one that’s sturdy so that it stays where you need it.
 You can also use a sheet a white paper as a reflector.
-I learned that from the Tasty Food Photography ebook.
+I learned that from the amazing Tasty Food Photography ebook.

 I wish I had gone to Hobby Lobby before buying backgrounds.
-They have so many printed papers for less than $1.
-Tape a few on a sturdy poster board and you have a background for $6 or so.
+They have so many printed papers for less $1 – $6.
+Tape a few on a sturdy poster board and you have a background.